Aiven-Open/aiven-string-replacer-for-grafana/README.md

 ## Contact
 Bug reports and patches are very welcome, please post them as GitHub issues and pull requests at https://github.com/aiven/aiven-string-replacer-for-grafana .
 To report any possible vulnerabilities or other serious issues please see our security policy.

+## Disclaimer

+Grafana® is trademark and property of its respective owner.
+All product and service names used in this website are for identification purposes only and do not imply endorsement.